Everybody loves a parade.

 - The iconic parade scene in Ferris Bueller’s Day Off in which Matthew Broderick sings on top of a float was shot during an actual parade.

-For news, notes and backstories on all things four-wheeled, visit AAA.com.
+For news, notes and backstories on all things four-wheeled, visit our Auto History page.

 5 Thoughts on “Who’s Driving That Parade Float?”

 When I was about 6 years old (c.
 1954), my great uncle took me to visit Louis Kennel, an old friend of his.
 Mr. Kennel was a painter and a designer of floats for the Macy’s parade.
 We visited him at his studio in Hudson County NJ.
 I saw floats and other decorations under construction.
 Best of all, Mr. Kennel gave us a couple of paper-mache heads that had been worn by marchers in earlier parades; one was a huge clown head and one a mouse.

 When I was a teenager in New Orleans in the 1950’s, Mardi Gras floats were pulled by teams of mules.
 The drivers sat on the front of each float.